remarkjs/remark-validate-links/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-It exports an `Options` type, which specifies the interface of the accepted options, and an `UrlConfig` type, which specifies the interface of its corresponding option.
+It exports the additional types [`Options`][api-options] and [`UrlConfig`][api-url-config].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 14.14+, and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `remark-validate-links@^14`, compatible with Node.js 14.

 This plugin works with `unified` version 6+, `remark` version 7+, and `remark-cli` version 8+.